DeterminateSystems/bootspec-secureboot/rfc.md

 outcome?
 -->

 In Nixpkgs / NixOS, there exist various bootloader tools (such as those used for managing systemd-boot and grub), each utilizing varying amounts of information about the generation.
-As it is now, bootloader tools spelunk the filesystem in order to infer necessary information, such as the kernel version or where the initrd is located.
+As it is now, bootloader tools may spelunk the filesystem in order to infer necessary information, such as the kernel version or where the initrd is located.
 By creating a baseline document that contains this information in a machine-parsable format, these tools can instead rely on the generation's description of itself.

 This document would also make it possible and easy for users to create their own bootloader, customized to their unique needs.
 Instead of needing to copy the current implementation for, say, systemd-boot, and then make further changes from there (inheriting all the complexity), they could start from scratch (and even in another language!).
 For example, if a user wanted to implement Secure Boot support in their bootloader: they may want to send the files necessary for boot (e.g. the kernel, initrd, and init itself) to an external server for signing.
 With the current infrastructure, this would be difficult -- the user would need to patch the current `systemd-boot-builder.py` script.

 The goal of this RFC can be summed up into X points:

-1. To limit filesystem magic in our bootloader tools by creating a JSON document that provides necessary information for bootloader tools
+1. To limit filesystem magic in bootloader tools by creating a JSON document that provides the requisite information
 1. To require a further RFC in order to change the contents
 1. (meh:) unified input information via that same document? (e.g. every bootloader gets the same information -- additional info they want is up to them)
 1. more?